gdsbook/book/notebooks/05_choropleth.md

  Note that each of the intervals, however, has equal width of
 $w=4093.8$.
-This value of $k=5$ also coincides with the default classification in the Seaborn histogram displayed in Figure 1.
+This value of $k=5$ also coincides with the default classification in the `seaborn` histogram displayed in Figure 1.
 It should also be noted that the first class is closed on the lower bound, in contrast to the general approach defined in Equation (1).